 2. You Can’t pair your Surface Pen to your Surface

-If you can’t pair your Surface Pen to your Surface, make sure that there is flashing light appears when you press and hold the top button for 7 seconds to go to pairing mode.
-If there is no flashing light appear, you need to reinstall or replace the coin cell batteries.
+If you can’t pair your Surface Pen to your Surface, ensure that a flashing light appears when you press and hold the top button for 7 seconds to go to pairing mode.
+You must reinstall or replace the coin cell batteries if no flashing light appears.

 COMMENTS